wi-p/passwordmanager/README.md

 This is a free and open source python project created to show how a python mobile app looks like behind the interface.
 The project is a python and kivy mobile App with a sqlite3 database used to store values.

+This app can save your passwords, so you have a safe place to save it.
+Plus, the app is open source, so the user has access to the source code and verify the app to know if it has something the user does not like.

+The app does not access the internet, your location, camera, microphone, etc. It only uses a small amount of memory to save the small database needed to keep the passwords and logins.

 # How can I download and run it on my computer?

 If you want to download and run this project on your computer, you'll need to have 3.0+ python version and kivy framework both installed on your machine. both can be found through the links bellow: